chariot-giving/delta/README.md

 }

-// Work does the heavy lifting of processing a resource.
-// This method should be idempotent and safe to run concurrently. func (c *UserController) Work(ctx context.Context, resource *delta.Resource[User]) error {
+// Work does the heavy lifting of processing a resource. func (c *UserController) Work(ctx context.Context, resource *delta.Resource[User]) error {
     fmt.Printf("Worked user: %+v\n", resource.Object.Email)
     return nil